aryajavidi/Group_2_Final/README.md

 * “What city is the most expensive to rent an Air BnB in on average?”

 * “What is the predicted price of an Air BnB in New York City?”

+* "What is the precited price of an Air BnB based on the th enumber of bedrooms"

+* "what is the predicted price of an Air BnB that accommodates two"